ega-forever/mokka/README.md

 * voting validation with musig

 implementation features
-* Custom transport layer support: Mokka separate interface implementation and consensus.
+* Custom transport layer support: Mokka separates interface implementation and consensus.
 * Fully customizable: you can create your own state machine around Mokka consensus (check out demos for more info).

 ## Installation